Rucheer03/TETRIS-GAME/README.md

 ### 3. **Class: Tetris**
 - **Attributes**:
+  1. `char board[20][10]`:
-  - `char board[20][10]`: The game grid, with dimensions 20x10.
+  - The game grid, with dimensions 20x10.
+  - Each element in this grid  can hold a character to represent either an empty space (' ') or a part of a Tetromino (a letter like 'I', 'O', etc.).
+  2. `Tetromino currentPiece`:
-  - `Tetromino currentPiece`: The current falling tetromino.
+  - The current falling tetromino.
+  - This holds the current piece that is falling.
+A Tetromino is an object that represents the shape, position, and symbol of the current falling piece.
+  3. `int score`:
-  - `int score`: The player's score.
+  - This is an integer variable that tracks the player's score.
+  - The score increases when a line is completed and cleared from the game grid.
+The player earns points for clearing rows of blocks.
+  4. `bool gameOver`:
-  - `bool gameOver`: A flag to indicate whether the game has ended.
+  - A flag to indicate whether the game has ended.
+  - It is set to true when the game is over

 - **Methods**:
-  - `void InitializeBoard()`: Initializes the game grid.
+  1. `void InitializeBoard()`:
+  - This method initializes the game grid, board[20][10], by setting all the cells to a blank character ' '.
+  - This prepares the grid for the game to start by clearing any previous pieces that might still be on the board.
+  2. `void DrawBoard()`:
-  - `void DrawBoard()`: Draws the game grid and the current state of the tetrominoes.
+  - Draws the game grid and the current state of the tetrominoes.
+  - The method uses color codes (like ANSI_COLOR_BLUE, ANSI_COLOR_RED, etc.) to color each Tetromino differently when drawing the board.
+  3. `void Input()`:
-  - `void Input()`: Handles user input for controlling the tetromino.
+  - Handles user input for controlling the tetromino.
+  - It listens for specific key presses, such as arrow keys for moving the piece left, right, or down, and a key (like 'A' or 'Space') for rotating or dropping the piece.
+  4. `void Update()`:
-  - `void Update()`: Updates the game state, moves the tetromino down, checks for collisions.
+  - Updates the game state, moves the tetromino down, checks for collisions.
+  - It also moves the current piece down the grid by one step.
+  5. `void PlacePiece()`:
-  - `void PlacePiece()`: Places the tetromino on the board and starts a new piece.
+  - Places the tetromino on the board and starts a new piece.
+  - It also creates a new piece to begin falling from the top of the grid
-  - `void RemoveFullLines()`: Removes completed lines and updates the score.
+  6. `void RemoveFullLines()`: Removes completed lines and updates the score.
+  7. `void Run()`:
-  - `void Run()`: The main game loop that repeatedly handles input, updates the game state, and draws the board.
+  - The main game loop that repeatedly handles input, updates the game state, and draws the board.
+  - It listens for player input, moves the pieces, checks for collisions, clears lines, and draws the updated board to the screen, effectively making the game run continuously until gameOver is true.

 ## Code Structure and Flow